Museum of political history in St Petersburg

-The main building of the museum of political history is located in the former mansion of Matilda Kshesinskaya not far from Peter and Paul fortress and Gorkovskaya metro station.
+The main building of the museum of political history is located in the former mansion of Matilda Kshesinskaya not far from the Peter and Paul fortress and Gorkovskaya metro station.

 Address: Kuybysheva street, house 2-4.